dwmorrin/date-laboratory/README.md

   initialize with `moment()` and not `new Date()`.
 Otherwise you have to always consider that your untouched value is a different object than your touched value.

+- Using date-fns, there is not the uncertainty of trying to determine if you have a Date object or a Moment object; you can be certain you always have a Date object.
+(This observation led me to conclude that I should switch to using date-fns in the particular app I am testing for.)

 ### Resources